silentmecha/pixark-linux/README.md

 ## Usage

 This stack uses an image from [atmoz](https://github.com/atmoz).
-To see more on the image used visit thier github [https://github.com/atmoz/sftp](https://github.com/atmoz/sftp).
+To see more on the image used visit their github [https://github.com/atmoz/sftp](https://github.com/atmoz/sftp).

-For more info on environment variabes and what they do see [Environment Variables](#environment-variables)
+For more info on environment variables and what they do see [Environment Variables](#environment-variables)

 ### Simplest Method